 Each week, we sit down with a different member of AEye’s leadership team to discuss their role, their view of challenges and opportunities in the industry, and their take on what lies ahead.

-This week, we talk with Founder and VP of Strategy & Partnerships, Jordan Greene.
+This week, we talk with Founder and VP of Corporate Development, Jordan Greene.

 1. Tell us about your role.

 I head up our corporate development, partnerships and strategy, which means that I define our strategic initiatives, cultivate our sales channel partners, and drive fundraising processes.
 The majority of our investors are also our commercial partners, which is indicative of our synergistic role in the various market value chains.
 Our business model is predicated on enabling partners to be successful, and our technology design and automotive grade supply chain are a catalyst for the manufacturing, sales and integration partners for automotive, trucking, industrial, and more.

 2. You’ve been instrumental in securing top tier venture and strategic investors.
 Tell us about your investment strategy.